-The kidneys act as a filter.
-They remove the bad stuff, such as toxins from the blood stream.
+Most of us have two kidneys, although some are born with only one.
+The kidneys primary function is to act as a filter for our blood.
+They remove the bad stuff, such as toxins from the blood stream and also balance the fluids (water and electrolytes) within our bodies.
 Once the impurities are removed from the blood they're excreted into the urine.

 Now that you have the basics, lets talk about the actual process.
-When there are no bladder problems, several things have to happen at the same time.
+When there are no problems with your bladder and everything is working perfectly, several things have to happen at the same time.

 The detrusor or bladder muscle has to contract to expel urine.
 At the same time the internal and external sphincters need to relax.
 Urine will then be able to pass freely out of your body.